 In the past few years, Google algorithms have improved, and it is now better able to determine user intent.
-Google ranks web pages higher if they fit the search term and match the user intent of a particular search query.
-This is one reason why a post or page needs to be created while keeping the search intent of the users in mind.
+Google ranks web pages higher if they fit the search term and match a particular search query’s user intent.
+This is one reason why a post or page needs to be created while keeping the users’ search intent in mind.

 What Happens When You Don’t Satisfy User Intent?

 Many might claim that there is no harm in adding more information than what users are looking for.
 However, one should not forget that you have limited time to capture the attention of the reader.
 This also means that you cannot risk wasting this time.
-When a user lands on your web page, they should know within a few seconds that they have arrived at the correct place.
+When a user lands on your web page, they should know that they have arrived at the correct place within a few seconds.
 Users also need to know that they can easily find the answer to their queries on your web page.